What is a work restriction?

 In the screen shown below, the user has a variable-length work restriction — meaning that on different days, the allowed length of computer activity varies.

 There are two types of variable-length work restrictions.

 - The "day-of-the-week" option lets you set a different number of hours for each day of the week.
 This can be helpful if your work schedule varies each day such that a different limit each day is appropriate.

-The second type lets RSIGuard adjust the limit each day based on what the user has been doing over the past several days.
+- The "adjustable" option lets RSIGuard adjust the limit each day based on what you have been doing over the past several days.
 In the example shown above, for each day the user does not work, the limit is relaxed 45 minutes up to an upper maximum of 5 hours per day.
 For each day the user works, the restriction is tightened by 20 minutes down to a minimum of 3 and a half hours per day.
 This makes a dynamic work restriction that responds to how a user is working over the course of days.

 Compensating for work intensity